 Zuniga also encourages students in any discipline to take advantage of opportunities like these when they come along.
 Although they may be intimidating, the experience itself holds the most value.

-Find more information on the San Jacinto College engineering and math programs.
+Learn more about San Jacinto College's science, technology, engineering, and math programs.